How is renewed violence in Myanmar affecting the Rohingya?

 — Tun Khin (@tunkhin80) March 14, 2024

-The Rakhine state has experienced communications blackouts since at least 2019.
+Rakhine state has experienced communications blackouts since at least 2019.
 A blackout was reinstated in January this year with only limited access to communications since then.

 Zaw Win, a human rights specialist at the independent Southeast Asia-based rights group, Fortify Rights, said that during these limited periods, the group has received phone calls from Rohingya people saying they have witnessed friends and family members being taken from camps for internally displaced people (IDPs) in Rakhine by the military.